TRON-Bioinformatics/neofox/docs/source/03_02_output_data.md

 where:
 - name: name of the neoantigen feature, which follow the descriptions given in **TABLE 1**.
 - value: value of the noenantigen feaature
-- neoantigen_identifier: unique neoantigen id given by NeoFox and the same as `identifier` in the  *_neoantigen_candidates.tsv* file.
+- neoantigen_identifier: unique neoantigen id given by NeoFox and the same as `identifier` in the  "*_neoantigen_candidates.tsv*" file.

-## JSON
+## JSON format
-If the `-with-json` flag is selected, an output file with the suffix *_neoantigen_candidates.json* is created.
+If the `--with-json` flag is selected, an output file with the suffix "*_neoantigen_candidates.json*" is created.
 This file contains neoantigen candidate information in JSON format.
 Furthermore, a second file with the suffix *"_neoantigen_features.json"* is created.
 This file contains the annotated neoantigen features in JSON format.
 The names within the models are described in **TABLE 1**.
 \
-This is a dummy example of a *_neoantigen_candidates.json* file.
-This file contains a list of neoantigen candidate models (for further information, please see [here](/05_models.md).
+This is a dummy example of a "*_neoantigen_candidates.json*" file.
+This file contains a list of neoantigen candidate models (for further information, please see [here](05_models.md).
 To simplify, only one full neoantigen candidate model is shown:
 ```json
 [{
     "identifier": "fMtSioNERLpCaSEFUFaIiQ==",